kmkamyk/Ansible-Facts-Explorer/README.md

     chmod +x install.sh
     ```

-3.  **Run the All-in-One Backend Installer:**
+3.  **Run the All-in-One Installer:**
-    This single command handles the entire backend stack.
-It will prompt you for your AWX configuration details.
+    This single command handles the entire stack.
+It will prompt you for your configuration details.
     ```bash
     sudo ./install.sh all
     ```
-    At the end of the process, an **Installation Summary** will be displayed, including the **auto-generated database password**. **Save this password in a secure location.**
+    At the end of the process, an **Installation Summary** will be displayed.
+Your application should now be live and accessible via `https://<your_server_ip>`.

-4.  **Build and Deploy the Frontend:**
-    After the backend is running, build the React application and deploy it using the script.
-    ```bash
-    # Install dependencies and create the production build
-    npm install && npm run build

-    # Use the script to deploy the built files to Nginx
-    sudo ./install.sh frontend
-    ```
-    Your application should now be live and accessible via your server's IP address or hostname.

 ### Script Command Reference

 The script accepts several commands to manage different parts of the application:

 -   `sudo ./install.sh all`
     -   The recommended command for first-time setup.
-Installs and configures PostgreSQL, Nginx, and the backend API service in one go.
+Installs and configures PostgreSQL, Nginx (with HTTPS), the backend API service, and deploys the frontend.

 -   `sudo ./install.sh frontend`
     -   Builds the React app (if not already built) and deploys the static files to the Nginx webroot (`/app/afe`).

--   `sudo ./install.sh postgres`
-    -   Installs and configures PostgreSQL only.
-Creates the database and a dedicated user.

--   `sudo ./install.sh nginx`
-    -   Installs and configures Nginx as a reverse proxy for the backend and serves the frontend.

 -   `sudo ./install.sh status`
-    -   Checks and displays the current status of the `nginx` and `afe-api` systemd services.
+    -   Checks and displays the current status of the `nginx`, `postgresql`, and `afe-api` systemd services.

 -   `sudo ./install.sh uninstall`
     -   Provides a safe, interactive way to completely remove the application.
 It will stop services, delete all configuration files and application directories, and optionally remove the PostgreSQL database and user.

-*Note: The `backend` command cannot be run standalone because it relies on the auto-generated password from the `postgres` or `all` step.
-Always use `all` for the initial backend setup.*
+*Note: The `postgres` and `nginx` commands are available for debugging but `all` is the recommended path for initial setup.*

 ### Post-Installation

--   **Configuration File**: All backend settings, including your AWX token and the generated database password, are stored in `/etc/afe-api.env`.
-You can edit this file if you need to change your configuration.
+-   **Backend Configuration**: The backend configuration generated by the script is located at `/data/afe-api/config.js`.
+You can review it, but manual edits are not recommended.
--   **Restarting the Service**: If you manually edit the environment file, you must restart the backend service to apply the changes: `sudo systemctl restart afe-api.service`.
+-   **Restarting the Service**: If you need to restart the backend for any reason: `sudo systemctl restart afe-api.service`.
 -   **Data Population**: Remember to populate your PostgreSQL database as described in the **Data Population Strategy** section.

-## 🚀 Getting Started: Manual Installation & Setup
+## ⚙️ Manual Installation & Setup

 This guide provides detailed instructions for manually setting up and running the Ansible Facts Explorer application.

 ### Project Structure Overview

-The repository is structured as a monorepo for convenience:

--   `/` (root): Contains the React frontend application files (`index.html`, `index.tsx`, `components/`, etc.).
+-   `/` (root): Contains the React frontend application.
--   `/fact-api-backend/`: Contains the Node.js backend server, which securely connects to data sources like AWX and PostgreSQL.
+-   `/fact-api-backend/`: Contains the Node.js backend server.

-The frontend and backend are separate applications.
 The frontend runs in the user's browser, and the backend runs on a server.
 They communicate via a REST API.
-For ease of development, you can run them on the same machine.

 ### Prerequisites

--   **Node.js & npm**: Required to run the backend server and build the frontend.
+-   **Node.js & npm**: Required to run the backend and build the frontend.
--   **Data Source**: You'll need access to at least one of the following:
-    -   An Ansible AWX instance with an API token.
+-   **Data Source**: Access to an Ansible AWX instance or a PostgreSQL server.
-    -   A PostgreSQL server with a database populated with facts.
+-   **Ollama (Optional)**: If you want to use the AI search feature, you need a running Ollama instance accessible from the backend server.
--   **Web Server (Recommended)**: A web server like **Nginx** is recommended for a production-like setup to serve the frontend files and proxy API requests.
+-   **Web Server (Recommended)**: A web server like **Nginx** is recommended for production to serve the frontend and proxy API requests.

 ---

 ### Step 1: Backend Setup

 The backend is the data hub.
-It must be configured and running before the frontend can fetch any data (other than the demo data).
+It must be configured and running before the frontend can fetch any data.

 1.  **Navigate to the backend directory:**
     ```bash